-In my case, I rename all my images during the Import Process, so I skip this step during Export.
+In my case, I rename all my images during the Import Process using the File Renaming Presets, so I skip this step during Export.

 Since Lightroom has added support for video files, you can specify the Video Format and Quality Settings.
 But, when you are only exporting images, you can ignore this option.